nijdarshan/us-employment-discrim-precedents/README.md

 # US Employment Discrimination Cases Dataset

 This dataset contains metadata information about employment discrimination cases in the United States.
 The data has been collected from [CourtListener.com](https://www.courtlistener.com/), focusing on precedential opinions.
-The dataset covers cases from May 2, 1785, to August 1, 2024.
+The dataset has 167,093 cases from May 2, 1785, to August 1, 2024.

 ## Source